symbol/symbol-docs/source/concepts/cryptography.rst

 A **Mnemonic Phrase** is human-friendly representation for a private key, composed of **24 random English words**.
 Mnemonic phrases are sometimes used instead of private keys as they are **easier for humans to remember and write down**.

 However, they are **equivalent to private keys** so it is critical that they are kept secret at all times.
 Even more so in the |codename| :ref:`wallet-desktop`, where **the mnemonic phrase encodes the seed account's key**.

-See the `NIP-6 <https://github.com/symbol/NIP/blob/main/NIPs/nip-0006.md>`_ document for technical details on |codename|'s mechanism to create HD Wallets.